Michael A Rizzotti

 As the community life developed into more complex forms of social organization, the symbolic manifestations of the gods and goddesses evolved as well.
 Cosmologies became more elaborate as they reflected a more complex form of the socio-cultural life they depicted.

 From the early stages of prehistory to the emergence of more developed cultures, worship of the Goddess remained more or less pervasive.
 Although she may have assumed different identities, her essence remained basically the same.
 Many such goddesses in the ancient Near East were extremely popular and could be found in the most important cultures at the dawn of history.

-Among them is Asherah, a Canaanite goddess, the tree symbol in Genesis.
+Among them is Asherah, a Canaanite goddess, alluded by tree symbol in Genesis.

 One particular episode of Israel’s history is revealing.
-Following the secession of the northern kingdom of Israel from the southern kingdom of Judah, during Jeroboam’s reign, Asherah was worshipped in the temple of Jerusalem as late as 586 bc.
-Even Solomon, who built the temple, worshipped Asherah.7
+Following the secession of the northern kingdom of Israel from the southern kingdom of Judah, during Jeroboam’s reign, Asherah was worshiped in the temple of Jerusalem as late as 586 BCE.
+Even Solomon, who built the temple, worshiped Asherah.7

 The extent to which this particular form of worship had influenced and penetrated Judaism can be seen in details in Biblical texts themselves.8

 2 Kings 17:16 And they forsook all the commandments of the lord their God, and made for themselves molten images of two calves; and they made an Ashe’rah, and worshiped all the hosts of heaven, and served Ba’al.

 Asherah, in the Old Testament, mostly refers to a cultic place or to objects in the form of a wooden stela representing a tree.
 The tree, as we have outlined, is a predominant symbol of the creation in Genesis.
 These upright pillars, usually carved with inscriptions, were, for the most part, symbols of human and agricultural fertility.
 These sculptured wooden images set in the ground next to the god Baal were located on hilltops.9